sigscale/.github/profile/README.md

 SigScale is an open source company focused on software solutions for communications service providers (CSP).
 Our RTU license free solutions are backed by commercial subscription support services.

 ## Solutions
-Our solutions are used by CSPs and vendors for key network functions in service delivery and revenue management.
+Our software solutions are used in service provider networks for critical functions in service delivery and revenue management.
+Built for resilience with distribution across lightweight nodes, our solutions scale from private enterprise to national.

 ### SigScale OCS
 An *Online Charging System* (OCS) performs real-time rating and charging of service usage and prepay balance management.
 The [ocs](https://github.com/sigscale/ocs) project provides the 3GPP OCS function as well as PCRF (*Policy and Charging Rules Function*) and *3GPP AAA Server* function for *non-3GPP* access authentication.